 Grantchester is back!

-The sixth season continues on Friday nights on ITV, and it’ll premiere in the US next month on PBS.
+The sixth season continues on Friday nights on ITV, and it’ll premiere in the US in October on PBS.

 Watch the trailer:

 Tessa Peake-Jones (Only Fools and Horses) is reprising her role as Mrs Chapman in the eight new episodes.

 Could you tell us a bit about where Mrs C is at the beginning of this season?

 “At the beginning, for Mrs C it’s one of the happiest times the audience will have ever seen her have.
 Going on holiday with the entire vicarage family and the children and all having the most amazing holiday together, it’s more than a dream and it means more than anything to her.

 “She also jokes around saying that the happiest day of her life is winning the lovely legs competition at Merries and her husband, Jack asks her ‘What about your wedding day?!’